Are Applications Currently Being Accepted: YES

 - Basic Program – Code of Federal Regulations, 7 CFR, Part 4280.

 - Loan/Grant Servicing – Code of Federal Regulations, 7 CFR, Part 4280 and 2 CFR Part 200.

 - This program is authorized by the Rural Electrification Act of 1936.

 Why does USDA Rural Development do this?

-To provide financing to eligible Rural Utilities Service electric or telecommunications borrowers to promote rural economic development and job creation projects.
+Rural Development undertakes this program in order to promote rural economic development and job creation projects.